Brandon Beach

-Brandon Lamont Beach (born May 2, 1961) is an American politician serving as a member of the Georgia State Senate.
-Beach was first elected in the 2012 general election and serves Georgia's 21st district, which includes portions of Cherokee and Fulton counties.
+Brandon Lamont Beach (born May 2, 1961) is an American politician who has served as the 46th Treasurer of the United States since 2025.
+A member of the Republican Party, he served as a member of the Georgia State Senate from 2013 to 2025; representing the 21st district, which includes portions of Cherokee and Fulton counties.

-Beach was involved with attempts to overturn the 2020 United States presidential election.
+In March 2025, he was named as the next US Treasurer, and took office on May 5, 2025.

 Early life and education

 Born in Louisiana on May 2, 1961, Brandon Beach has an undergraduate degree from Louisiana State University (LSU) and a Master of Business Administration (MBA) from Centenary College.
 He is a former member of the Alpharetta City Council and the Alpharetta Planning and Zoning Commission.
 As of January 2013, Brandon Beach is the president and CEO of the North Fulton Chamber of Commerce.

 Political career

 Beach was elected in 2012 and sworn into the Georgia Senate in 2013.
-He sits on the Senate Economic Development, Government Oversight, Science and Technology, and currently serves as Chairman of the Transportation committee.
-Beach ran unopposed in 2020.
+He sat on the Senate Economic Development, Government Oversight, Science and Technology, and served as Chairman of the Transportation committee.
 In 2019, Beach ran for the Republican nomination to challenge current Representative Lucy McBath in Georgia's 6th Congressional District.
 On November 14, 2019, Beach withdrew from the race and announced he would seek reelection.
+Beach ran unopposed in 2020.
+He was a member of the Georgia Freedom Caucus.